 This tutorial will work on:

-Though title says for Ubuntu 20.04, it also works on:
+Though title says for Ubuntu 20.04, this tutorial is also tested and works on:

 - Ubuntu 18.04